jzdispo2030-coder/CS_CLog-RMe/README.md

-‎README – GateKeeper: Password Manager ‎
+GateKeeper: Password Manager ‎

-‎ A student-focused digital life manager designed to support first-time independent users.
+‎A student-focused digital life manager designed to support first-time independent users.
 It helps students securely organize and manage academic, personal, and internship accounts in one structured space.
 By combining password storage with strength analysis, GateKeeper empowers students to build responsible digital habits from the start ‎

 The Features We Considered‎